Spiralling into insanity, looking at Junji Ito’s horror manga Uzumaki

 Ito’s true strength isn’t necessarily his detailed depictions of gore, but his manipulation of human nature, the way he exploits our physical relationship with life and our worries of the unknown; he knows what’s lurking in the darkest caverns of reality, willing to fathom the moon-lit shadows being cast across our bedroom walls.

-14 replies on “Spiralling into insanity, looking at Junji Ito’s horror manga Uzumaki”
+14 responses to “Spiralling into insanity, looking at Junji Ito’s horror manga Uzumaki”

 I’ll have to give this a read sometime soon, since I found Gyo and its two bonus stories so enjoyable.
 Although ‘psychological’ horror is more my thing, Ito is proof that there’s still potential in ‘visceral’ fare, even alongside that more intellectual stuff.